Private Shoulder Ultrasound Scan

 - Ultrasound report and if needed, a follow up recommendation.

-What should I expect during the ultrasound scan?
+What should I expect during the shoulder ultrasound scan?

-Before the scan our sonographer will explain the examination procedure.
-You will be asked to sit on a chair and expose your shoulder (a dressing gown will be provided for the ladies).
+Before the scan, our sonographer will explain the examination procedure.
+You will be asked to sit on a chair and expose your shoulder.
 A small amount of gel will be placed on your shoulder and the probe will be moved in different directions.
 You may also be asked to move joints or limbs during the scanning so that the sonographer can look at the affected area while it is in motion.

 During and after the examination our sonographer will explain the findings and an ultrasound report will be issued to take away with you.